nexusvc/laravel-trusted-forms/README.md

 A service wrapper for the Laravel HTTP client designed for working with the Active Prospect API to generate "TCPA Compliant Trusted Form Certificates".

-> This is an Open Source Community Project and is not affiliated with ActiveProspect or affiliates.

 ![](https://github.com/bayareawebpro/laravel-trusted-forms/workflows/ci/badge.svg)
 ![](https://img.shields.io/packagist/dt/bayareawebpro/laravel-trusted-forms.svg)
 ![](https://img.shields.io/github/v/release/bayareawebpro/laravel-trusted-forms.svg)